vi/websocat/doc.md

       --inhibit-pongs <INHIBIT_PONGS>
           Stop automatic replying to WebSocket pings after sending specified number of pongs.
 May be zero to just disable replying to pongs

+      --global-timeout-ms <GLOBAL_TIMEOUT_MS>
+          Abort whatever Websocat is doing after specified number of milliseconds, regardless of whether something is connected or not

+      --global-timeout-force-exit
+          Force process exit when global timeout is reached

+      --stdout-announce-listening-ports
+          Print a line to stdout when a port you requested to be listened is ready to accept connections

   -h, --help
           Print help (see a summary with '-h')